 About Karyuu

-Karyuu is a male Japanese Akitainu about 3 years old.
+Karyuu is a male Japanese Akitainu over 3 years old.
 Carefully selected as a great representative of his breed, Adrianna decided to make him part of their program.
 Adrianna has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Yamainu reports to performing the health tests below on their breeding dogs.
 Ask your breeder about the tests performed on the parents of your litter.
 Learn more about health testing for Japanese Akitainus.